 Who are we?

 Hopefully you’ve already checked us out as you want to work with us.
 But just in case, we’re Crest Nicholson (www.crestnicholson.com/about-us).
-While we build homes, and employ people in many places across the UK, our head office is Crest House, Pyrcroft Road, Chertsey, Surrey KT16 9GN
+While we build homes, and employ people in many places across the UK, our head office is 500 Dashwood Lang Road, Bourne Business Park, Addlestone, Surrey, KT15 2HJ

 Please note, where it’s necessary, we may pass your personal data between other Crest Nicholson Group companies for the purpose of considering your application (and if you are successful, as part of your employment).